|Nutrition Facts (per serving)|

 Gather the ingredients.

-- Do not forget to remove the foil wrappers from the chocolate kisses while the cookies bake, not afterwards.
-You want to move quickly placing the kisses on top of the cookies once they come out of the oven, as the warmer the cookie, the easier the kiss will adhere to its top.
+- Do not forget to remove the foil wrappers from the chocolate kisses either before or while the cookies bake, not afterwards.
+You want to move quickly and place the kisses on top of the cookies as soon as they come out of the oven—the warmer the cookie, the easier the kiss will adhere to its top.

-- These cookies are wonderful around the holidays—as they are a terrifically festive cookie and sturdy enough to be shipped.
-Once baked, the cookies can also be frozen and shipped this way.
-Shipping frozen cookies means they’ll be just a tad fresher when they arrive at the lucky recipient’s home.
-Sometimes the kisses do get knocked off in transit, though, so do package them carefully.
+- These cookies are wonderful around the holidays as they are a terrifically festive cookie and sturdy enough to be shipped.
+You can ship them frozen, which ensures they’ll be just a tad fresher when they arrive at the lucky recipient’s home.
+Sometimes the kisses do get knocked off in transit, though, so package them carefully.

 - Substitute white chocolate kisses for the milk chocolate.

 - Try adding a sprinkling of flaky sea salt to the cookies before baking.

 - If you do not want to wait 30 minutes for your dough to chill, you can skip this step and bake the cookies right away; however, they will be a little less puffy and soft.

 - You can make your peanut butter cookie dough ahead of time and place it in an airtight container in the refrigerator for up to a week before portioning your cookie dough and baking off your cookies.

 - You can also portion your dough and roll it into balls before refrigerating it, so when it is cookie-time, you are ready to go.

 - Store your peanut blossoms in an airtight container on the counter for up to 3 days.